 The new season twin share prices are updated to:

 for booking September '23 departures onwards.

-✔️ All Takahe Tour departures between September 2022 and April 2023 are GUARANTEED
+✔️ All Takahe Tour departures up until June 2023 are GUARANTEED

 Book with confidence

 ✔️ Money-back guarantee: full refund if the tour doesn't go ahead.

 Scroll through to see what you'll get up to or watch the video